tenox7/BloKi/README.md

 - Different HTML templates for modern, legacy and vintage web browsers.
 BloKi supports modern, low end, legacy and text mode browsers.

-- Web based admin interface with markdown editor.
-However the articles and media are stored as regular files.
+- Web based admin interface with built-in markdown editor.
+However, the articles and media are stored as regular files.
 Editable in any editor of your choice.
 Versioned by Git.
 In future it will support S3 buckets.

 - The server software is a single file, statically linked, self contained binary.
 Runs on most modern OSes without any external dependencies, scripting runtimes, libraries, etc. Easily host your blog on a Raspberry PI, small VM, Docker container, Lambda or Cloud Run function.

 ## Current status

-- Blog engine works if articles and media are created on a disk by hand
+- Basic blog engine and admin interface works.
 - You can see working example [here](https://blog.tenox.net/)
-- A crud first version of admin interface is available along with user auth.

 Development progress can be tracked on [dogfood blog](https://blog.tenox.net/)